1inch/cross-chain-sdk/README.md

         if (secretsToShare.fills.length) {
             for (const {idx} of secretsToShare.fills) {

-                // it is responsobility of client to check whether is safe to share secret (check escrow addresses and so on) await sdk.submitSecret(hash, secrets[idx])
+                // it is responsibility of the client to check whether is safe to share secret (check escrow addresses and so on) await sdk.submitSecret(hash, secrets[idx])

                 console.log({idx}, 'shared secret')